Updated 07 May 2020

 A mortgage deal is the agreement you have with your lender, covering the initial rate of interest you will pay, and how long you’ll pay this rate for.
-Remember that a deal may not last for the whole period of your mortgage – most fixed-rate deals last between two and five years, though a few do run for longer.
+Usually a deal will not last for the whole period of your mortgage – most deals last between two and five years, though a few do run for longer.
 Once your deal expires, you will still have your mortgage, but your repayments will now be calculated by the lender's Standard Variable Rate (SVR) of interest.

 Getting the right mortgage deal for you depends on both your attitude to risk and your circumstances, including your credit score.
 If you are in a strong financial position with a large deposit, or are prepared to pay a higher arrangement fee, then you should be offered a better range of deals to choose from.
 However, if you have only a small deposit, and cannot (or don’t want to) pay a big arrangement fee, then your choice will be more limited.

 The risk when taking out any mortgage is that interest rates may rise in the future, increasing your monthly repayments – perhaps until you can no longer afford them.
 This is why many buyers try to limit their risk through their particular mortgage deal.
 Timing is also very important – for example, there are times when a tracker mortgage is a better choice than a fixed-rate, and vice versa.

 Suitable for: First-time buyers, more cautious people